Rancho Ramon — tract guide to San Ramon homes (1975)

 The Fairways: golf course prestige

-In late 1976, Shapell unveiled the Fairways Series, a premium addition built around the San Ramon Country Club (today’s San Ramon Golf Club).
+In late 1976, Shapell unveiled the Fairways Series, a premium tract built around the San Ramon Golf Club in the Pine Valley neighborhood.
 These homes, many backing directly onto the fairways, offered views and exclusivity.
 At a time when golf course living was regaining popularity—mirroring the development of Crow Canyon Country Club in neighboring Danville—these homes carried lot premiums and further expanded Rancho Ramon’s appeal.

 Here, one can trace the emergence of a lifestyle-oriented suburb, where homes were not merely shelters but statements—reflecting a desire for leisure, beauty, and refinement in everyday life.